-• Authorizes the retail sale of beer in the original sealed containers for consumption off the licensed premises in any quantity.

-- Beer sales are prohibited between 12 midnight and 6:00 a.m. - Municipalities may further restrict sales hours by local ordinance. - May give customers two free 3-ounce taste samples between 11:00 a.m. and 7:00 p.m.
+- Authorizes the retail sale of beer in the original sealed containers for consumption off the licensed premises in any quantity. - Beer sales are prohibited between 12:00 midnight and 6:00 a.m. - Municipalities may further restrict sales hours by local ordinance. - May give customers two free 3-ounce taste samples of beer between 11:00 a.m. and 7:00 p.m.
+These taste samplings may also be done on the licensed premises by a brewer, or their representative, provided that the beer is purchased by the brewer from the retail licensee, or the brewer brings the beer they produce to the retail premises and takes with them any leftover beer at the conclusion of the tasting.

-(4) "Class A" Liquor License

-- Authorizes the retail sale of liquor, including wine and cider, in the original containers for consumption off the licensed premises in any quantity. - Intoxicating liquor sales are prohibited between 9:00 p.m.
-6:00 a.m. - Municipalities may further restrict sales hours by local ordinance. - Unless prohibited by municipal ordinance, may give customers two free 3-ounce taste samples of wine between 11:00 a.m. and 7:00 p.m. - May give customers one free 0.5-ounce taste sample of intoxicating liquor, except wine, between 11:00 a.m. - 7:00 p.m.
+- (4) "Class A" Liquor License - Authorizes the retail sale of liquor, including wine and cider, in the original containers for consumption off the licensed premises in any quantity. - Intoxicating liquor sales are prohibited between 9:00 p.m. to 6:00 a.m. - Municipalities may further restrict sales hours by local ordinance. - May give customers one free 0.5-ounce taste sample of intoxicating liquor, or two free 3-oz. taste samples of wine between 11:00 a.m. and 7:00 p.m.
+These taste samplings may also be done on the licensed premises by a winery, manufacturer, or rectifier, or their representative, provided that the beverages are purchased by the producer from the retail licensee, or the producer brings the products they produce to the retail premises and takes with them any leftover alcohol beverages at the conclusion of the tasting.